 To what extent will parental leave be taken into account?

 In all other cases we regret that we cannot consider your application.
-For information about other funding opportunities please refer to the Internet Portal EURAXESS Germany, which is maintained by the Humboldt Foundation.

 I'm German / educational resident*.
 Can I apply if I'm working abroad?

 - for more than 10 years or

 - for more than 5 years, and your strong connections to your current country of residence can be deduced indubitably from one of the following criteria:

 - You have a tenured position in your current country of residence abroad.

 - You are in possession of a permanent residence permit issued by your current country of residence.
 Please note that a permanent residence permit which is based solely on your citizenship (e.g. EU-States) is no sufficient proof.

 - You and/or your marital partner are a national of your current country of residence.